THE

 You're ready to start bottling.

-Bash the corks in with a hammer.
+Bash the corks in with a

 Make a last check of the grammar